Lines from some of my favourite poems

 This is a little resource to get you started writing a Cento.

 A Cento is a poem made entirely from line of other poems.
-My favourite example is Cameron Awkward-Rich’s “Cento Between The Ending and the End”, which you can read here, or relax and let him read to you here.
+My favourite example is Cameron Awkward-Rich’s “Cento Between The Ending and the End”, relax and let him read it to you.

 To write a Cento, simply borrow and play.
 Use these lines.
 Use other lines from poems you love.
 Use the song lyric that’s been stuck in your head all week.
 Use the graffiti in the bathroom at the coffee shop.